 If you have a team of employees, salaries, wages, and benefits such as employee health insurance are usually tax deductible.
 Just ensure that:

-Fees paid to independent contractors who offer various services like email management and branding are also tax deductible.
+Fees paid to independent contractors who offer various services like email management, online courses and branding are also tax deductible.

 When outsourcing these activities, ensure you have a formal agreement, which establishes that it’s an independent contractor relationship and not employment.
 Otherwise, you could wind up responsible for payroll taxes.

-You likely use your internet and mobile for both personal and business use.
-You can deduct some of your annual cell phone and internet bill based on the percentage used for business.
+You likely use your internet and mobile for both your personal use and business use.
+You can deduct some of your annual cell phone and internet bills based on the percentage used for business.

 Of course, it can be challenging to determine just how much of your cell and internet you use for work and business.
 After all, you’re probably not keeping a time log every time you play Candy Crush or watch Instagram stories.
 The key?
 It must be reasonable.

 Get an itemized statement from your cell phone company or track your usage on an average day to figure out a reasonable percentage you can claim back.
-You can always simply speak to your bookkeeper, accountant, or tax consultant for financial advice here.
+You can always simply speak to your bookkeeper, accountant, or tax consultant for financial and tax advice.

-Take note: The 1st landline you have at home dedicated solely to work is not a deductible expense.
+Take note: The 1st landline you have at home dedicated solely to work and personal calls is not a deductible expense.
 Only the 2nd is.

 If you invest in educational resources, you can write these off as deductible expenses as long as they directly improve the skills you use to run your business.
 Examples include: